MonoDetour/MonoDetour.github.io/src/content/docs/getting-started/hookgen.md

 On.SomeNamespace.SomeType.SomeMethod.ILHook(YourILHookHere);
 ```

+## Behind The Scenes

-Behind the scenes, the generated hooks look something like this:
+The hooks MonoDetour generates look something like this:

 ```cs
 internal static class SomeMethod